 French Toast Casserole

 Just melt your butter in a microwave-safe bowl.
-Once the butter melted, add the brown sugar and pecans.
+Once the butter has melted, add the brown sugar and pecans.
 Stir to mix.
 Then, spread it in the bottom of a 3-quart baking dish.

 Then, it’s time to layer your bread slices.
-I used French bread cut into thick slices and then I stacked them in 2 rows.
-You don’t want to pack the bread be too heavy, though, because it will take much longer to cook the whole way through.
+I used French bread cut into thick slices, and then I stacked them in 2 rows.
+You don’t want to pack the bread to be too heavy, though, because it will take much longer to cook the whole way through.

-I used 11 slices because that’s what easily fit in my baking dish without having to pack them in.
+I used 11 slices because that’s what easily fits in my baking dish without packing them in.

 Next, it’s time to make your egg custard.
 In a medium-size bowl, add 8 eggs, 1.5 cups of milk, and a dash of cinnamon.
-Whisk together to really combine the eggs really well.
+Whisk together to combine the eggs really well.

 Then, pour the mixture evenly over the bread.
-This step is actually more important than you might think because you do have to distribute it evenly.
+This step is actually more important than you might think because you have to distribute it evenly.

 If you miss getting parts of the bread soaked in the egg mixture, then it will just turn out like toast instead of a French Toast Bake.

-You can even use a spoon to spread some of the egg mixture up over the bread and in between the slices.
-I’ve even just used my fingers to flip the bread slices upside down if I think the tops didn’t get coated well enough.
+You can even use a spoon to spread some of the egg mixtures up over the bread and in between the slices.
+I’ve even just used my fingers to flip the slices of bread upside down if I think the tops didn’t get coated well enough.

 Then, cover and put in the fridge overnight.
 You want the bread to soak up all of the custard.
 If it doesn’t, you’ll end up with eggs just cooking in a puddle around the bread.
 If it soaks it up, you end up with French toast.

-The next morning, just sit on the counter while preheating your oven to 350 degrees.
+The following day, just sit on the counter while preheating your oven to 350 degrees.

-This recipe needs to bake for 40-45 minutes or until a knife inserted in the center comes out clean and it’s all puffed up.
+This recipe needs to be baked for 40-45 minutes or until a knife inserted in the center comes out clean, and it’s all puffed up.
 If it starts browning too quickly, you can cover it with foil for the last 10-15 minutes.